Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Introduction

-Our computational solution approach to the parametrized HJB equations assumes a polynomial dynamical system.
-The motivation for this is threefold: First, from a computational perspective, solving the $\cH_\infty$ equations (see equation~\eqref{eq:HinftyenergyFunctions1} below) for a general nonlinear function remains very challenging beyond even two degrees of freedom, and no general approaches exist that would lend themselves to the scalability that is required for model reduction.
-Second, many models in fluids are polynomial.
-For instance the Navier-Stokes, Burgers, Kuramoto-Sivashinsky, and Fisher-KPP equations, as well as the shallow-water equations are all of quadratic type.
-These equations model nonlinear fluid flow and include phenomena such as travelling waves and shocks, and are used as numerical test beds for more complex engineering models.
-Third, if systems are not in polynomial form, then variable transformations can turn many nonlinear systems into polynomial form.
-Notably, focusing on dynamical systems models with polynomial right-hand sides is not very restrictive: many nonlinear dynamical systems can be transformed into QB form via variable transformations and the introduction of auxiliary variables, see~\cite{mccormick1976computability, kerner1981universal,savageau1987recasting,gu2011qlmor,bennerBreiten2015twoSided,KW18nonlinearMORliftingPOD,SKHW2020_learning_ROMs_combustor,guillot2019taylor,QKPW2020_lift_and_learn}.
-Consequently, our nonlinear reduced-order modeling and control strategy can apply to a wide class of nonlinear dynamical systems when variable transformations are employed.
+Our computational solution to the parametrized HJB equations assumes a quadratic dynamical system.
+The motivation for this is threefold: First, from a computational perspective, solving the $\cH_\infty$ equations (see equation~\eqref{eq:HinftyenergyFunctions1} below) for a general nonlinear function remains very challenging beyond even two degrees of freedom.
+No general approaches exist that would lend themselves to the scalability required for model reduction.
+Second, many models in fluid mechanics are quadratic, such as the Navier-Stokes, Burgers, Kuramoto-Sivashinsky, Fisher-KPP equations, and the shallow-water equations.
+These equations model nonlinear fluid flow, include phenomena such as travelling waves and shocks, and serve as numerical test beds for more complex engineering models.
+Third, focusing on quadratic drift is not very restrictive: many nonlinear dynamical systems can be transformed into quadratic nonlinearities with additional bilinear terms via variable transformations and the introduction of auxiliary variables \cite{mccormick1976computability, kerner1981universal,savageau1987recasting,gu2011qlmor,bennerBreiten2015twoSided,KW18nonlinearMORliftingPOD,SKHW2020_learning_ROMs_combustor,guillot2019taylor,QKPW2020_lift_and_learn}.
+Explicit algorithms to find such quadratizations can be found in \cite{lifeware2,lifeware1,Bychkov2021,ByIsPoKr_Quadratization_2023}.